 Various parts of pinus tree contains different bioactive compounds.
-Green and dried Needles leaves , resins and cones are important sources of food materials as well as material required domestically.
+Green and dried Needles leaves, resins and cones are important sources of food materials as well as material required domestically.
 The pine bark extracts are commercially available, there is no universal method of extraction that is suitable for all phenols.
-Depending on the ultimate goal of extraction, an individual examination should be performed to ensure the most appropriate extraction procedure.
+Depending on the goal of extraction, an individual examination should be performed to ensure the most appropriate extraction procedure.
 Regardless of the solvent, method, pine species and plant part used, all pine extracts contain a high number of polyphenols.
 Nevertheless, individual compounds are characterized by different concentrations, types and levels of their bioactivity.
-There are few studies on the identification and even fewer studies presenting the quantitative determination of individual polyphenols contained in pine extracts.
+There are few studies on the identification and even fewer studies presenting the quantitative determination of individual polyphenols contained in pine after the toxicity of the extracts was evaluated, it was found that all of the plant extracts were less hazardous to shrimp napulii at greater concentrations (600 μ g/mL), confirming their suitability for application in the development of future medications.
+(31,32).

+extracts.
 Pine tree extracts exhibit several described biological activities that may be beneficial to human health.
 The available examples of the application of pine elements in food are promising.
 Pine tree extracts, syrups and other intermediates may be components that impart functional properties, extend the shelf life and assign desirable qualities to food products.
 Pine extracts and oils exhibit great potential as formulation ingredients for food, cosmetic and pharmaceutical industries.
 Pinus resins is natural fuel that can be converted into other fuels like biodiesel etc to meet future requirements of energy.
 The reuse of residual pine elements is still limited compared to its potential.
 In this case, it is necessary to conduct more research to find and develop new products and applications of pine residues and by-products.